Crash on major road in York

 - Man found dead in North Yorkshire village

-The slip roads are closed with queueing traffic due to a crash on the A64 Westbound and its affecting traffic joining and leaving the A64.
+The slip roads are closed with queueing traffic due back to the Woodthorpe turn off after a crash on the A64 Westbound which is affecting traffic joining and leaving the A64.

 Drivers are being asked to avoid the area if at all possible.